Force over Distance: The Prepared Mind

 God damn it, sometimes the guy’s ridiculous melodrama flips over into coolness.
 Eli resents that.
 He’s gonna learn how to do that pen flip.
 He’s gonna start tonight.

-“Uh, well, exactly,” Volker continues, responding to Rush’s magnetically awesome wordless pen flip.
-“Look at all the stuff in the ‘no’ column.
+“As you can see,” Volker continues, doing subtitles for Rush’s magnetically awesome wordless pen flip.
+“The ‘no’ column has a bunch of entries.
 All the rejected items either take too long, require too much power, threaten our hull integrity in the proximity of a star, or require a risky EVA.
 We’ve run the numbers.
 On all of it.”

 “All right,” Young says.
 “Good.
 You’re gonna need some personnel to haul frozen corpses from the airlock to the shuttle, I take it?”